 Students call home for advice.
 Research shows that the first place college students turn when they need advice or direction is usually home.
 Here are some topics that you can discuss with your student, to help her or him utilize resources that are in place and waiting for them at OSU:

 Advising Sessions.
 Every UESP student meets with their academic advisor once each quarter.
 During that time discussion focuses on major exploration, academic success, and course selection.
 Feel free to ask your student about their advising experience.

 Professors.
 Research shows that students who interact with their professors one-on-one, tend to have a stronger commitment to class attendance, feel more comfortable asking for additional help, and are less reluctant to ask for special considerations when absences cannot be prevented.
 Has your student met with their professors yet?

 Writing Center.
 If your student is struggling with putting finishing touches on a writing assignment, or does not know where to begin, there is a place where any student can get help with any writing assignment for any class, practically any time.
-The Writing Center located on the first floor of Waldo Hall is staffed by trained writing tutors, and is a very valuable resource for many students.
-Appointments are recommended, especially during high need times.
+The NEW Undergrad Writing Studio will be located on the 2nd floor of the Valley Library in fall 2017.
+It is staffed by trained writing tutors, and is a very valuable resource for many students.
+No appointments are necessary.